Skier Shiffrin locks up overall title, still chases win 86

 “If I had like one final wish for the season, maybe it’s wishing for too much, but the GS globe would be like, yeah…,” Shiffrin said.
 “Then I could be pretty satisfied with the season.”

-Shiffrin has an 118-point lead in the giant slalom standings with two races left.
+Shiffrin has a 118-point lead in the giant slalom standings with two races left.

 The race on the Olympiabakken course, which is an annual track on the men’s circuit but hosted women’s races for the first time in 20 years, took place in sunny conditions, but strong winds affected the race.